syncfusion-content/winui-docs/winui/ComboBox/Highlighting.md

 ### **Highlight all occurance of search text**
-It highlights all the matches that contains the typed characters in suggestion list.
+It highlights all the matches that contain the typed characters in the suggestion list.